EricR/solanalyzer/README.md

 ## Compile

-Compiling solanalyzer requires Go and GoDep.
-Once those dependencies are satisfied, `make` can be run to build the project.
+Compiling SolAnalyzer requires Go and GoDep.
+Once those dependencies are satisfied, `make` can be run to compile the source.

 ## Run